 Manage GCP Subnetwork IAM Bindings

-IAM bindings reference existing subnetworks by name, project, and region.
+IAM bindings reference existing VPC subnetworks and require project and region identifiers.
 The examples are intentionally small.
-Combine them with your own subnetwork infrastructure and identity management strategy.
+Combine them with your own subnetwork references and identity management workflows.

 Grant a role to multiple members at once

-Teams managing VPC access often need to grant the same role to multiple users or service accounts simultaneously.
-SubnetworkIAMBinding provides authoritative control over who has a specific role.
+Teams managing VPC access often need to grant the same role to multiple users or service accounts simultaneously, ensuring consistent permissions across a group.

 import * as pulumi from "@pulumi/pulumi";